PigPlayzMC/flashcard-revision/flashcard-revision/src/assets/images/images.md

 │   ├── stage_images/ (Main backgrounds for each stage as used by the program) │   └── icons/ (Individual icons used to enhance the stage images) ├── fonts/ (Contains fonts used by the program)

+Do not delete any png files inside these folders as they are load bearing